ernovoseller/CoSpar/README.md

-# CoSpar: Efficiently Learning from Human Feedback
+# CoSpar: Efficient Online Learning from Human Feedback
-This repository contains code for reproducing the simulation results and plots in Section 4 of the paper:
+This repository contains code for reproducing the simulation results and plots in Section 4 of the following paper:

 **Preference-Based Learning for Exoskeleton Gait Optimization**<br/>
 Maegan Tucker\*, Ellen Novoseller\*, Claudia Kann, Yanan Sui, Yisong Yue, Joel W. Burdick, and Aaron D. Ames<br/>